diegodfsd/poc-aws-lambda/README.md

 3. **Deploy a Service:**

-  Use this when you have made changes to your Functions, Events or Resources in `serverless.yml` or you simply want to deploy all changes within your Service at the same time.
+  Use this command after you have made any changes.
   ```bash
   serverless deploy -v
   ```